Oklahoma Christian University: Campus

 The northernmost portions of the campus contain outdoor venues for soccer, softball (Tom Heath Field at Lawson Plaza), track and field (Vaughn Track), baseball (Dobson Field) and intramural sports.

+This campus often has tornados.
+When inclement weather occurs students must leave the dorm to go gather in safe places.
+Students are assigned buildings to gather and are not allowed to stay in their apartments and dormitories.

 OC policies

 OC maintains a commitment to traditional biblical principles as "derived from the Bible".

+OC officially recognizes that it “is not the church.”
 Attendance at OC is open to all students, regardless of religious affiliation, who agree to abide by OC's ideals.
 Full-time faculty and staff are required to be active members of a Church of Christ.
 Attendance at daily chapel services is mandatory for all full-time students.
 OC has an exemption from Title IX regulations prohibiting discrimination based on gender identity or sexual orientation.

+In January 2024, after a year of ongoing litigation, Oklahoma Christian University invoked the ecclesiastical (i.e., "relating to the Christian Church or its clergy") abstention doctrine in the case of Michael O'Keefe v.
+OC.
+O'Keefe is suing OC over his firing as a tenured professor with 40 years of service to the university.
+OC announced its intention to use the ecclesiastical abstention doctrine to motion the Court to dismiss the case for lack of jurisdiction.
+The Court has yet to rule on the issue.
+Kevin Jacobs, former OC president, is one of the lawyers representing Michael O'Keefe in his suit against OC.
+This follows a similar case involving a similar school, Florida College; filed by Roy Byers in 2016 over his firing as a tenured professor.
+After 5 years of ongoing litigation in that case, Florida College invoked the ecclesiastical abstention doctrine.
+That case was shortly thereafter dismissed without the Court having reached the merits of issue.

 Cascade College

 OC operated Cascade College, a branch campus in Portland, Oregon, from 1994 until it closed in May 2009.
 Like OC, Cascade's full-time faculty and the majority of its students were members of Churches of Christ.
 In 1992, the Oklahoma Christian University Board of Trustees assumed the operation of the former Columbia Christian College after it suffered serious financial difficulties and lost accreditation.
 A year after Columbia closed, the new branch campus opened in 1994 as Cascade College.
 The North Central Association agreed that the accreditation of Oklahoma Christian, Oklahoma City, could extend to Cascade if close ties and supervision were maintained.
 In October 2008, the OC Board of Trustees announced that Cascade College would close after the spring 2009 semester.
-Bill Goad was the last president of Cascade and is now OC's executive vice president.
+Bill Goad was the last president of Cascade and is now a professor of business at OC.